google/comprehensive-rust/src/user-defined-types/named-structs.md

   * The next slide will introduce Tuple structs, used when the field names are not important.
 * If you already have variables with the right names, then you can create the struct using a shorthand.
-* The syntax `..peter` allows us to copy the majority of the fields from the old struct without having to explicitly type it all out.
+* The syntax `..avery` allows us to copy the majority of the fields from the old struct without having to explicitly type it all out.
 It must always be the last element.

 </details>